ZakariaOB/SqliMicroservices/src/Samples/Tasks/Tasks.md

 **Discount**
  - Resolve the N + 1 problem in Discount and Basket
  - Create a discount table in Basket API
- - Try to refresh this table usng async communication from Basket service using rabbitMQ .
+ - Try to refresh this table using async communication from Basket service using rabbitMQ .

 **Ordering**